Automotive guide

 Many shoppers choose a 72-month loan because it lowers the monthly payment compared with a shorter term.
 That can make a larger purchase price, higher interest rate, taxes, fees, or add-ons look easier to fit into a monthly budget.

 The payment matters, but it is only one part of the decision.
-A long term can keep you in debt longer, increase interest, and leave less flexibility if your income, driving needs, repair costs, or vehicle value changes.
+A long term can keep you in debt longer, raise interest, and leave less flexibility if your income, driving needs, repair costs, or vehicle value changes.

 The tradeoff: lower payment vs higher total cost